Acheyos/reading-notes/README.md

 ***Reading 10***
 This is an Intro to the VEEM software, a tool that we can use for migrating , updating, and more for VM's.
 ***Reading 11***
+This is great insight on how to assess signs from a SSD for potential failure.
+I have not yet expirienced an SSD failure, but the ways to detect one are different than what I have seen in the past with HDD failures.
+The article also suggests looking for S.M.A.R.T options when buying a new SSD so that there is some form of built in monitoring.
+As always, frequent backups of important data are still key.

 ***Reading 12***
 -PFSense is the tool this reading and the upcoming lab will focus on.
 It is software designed to establish and maintain router functions.
 Old computers can be given a new use in this manner.